MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-kernel-panic-troubleshooting.md

 In case the Azure serial console isn't available or no previous kernel is available, a rescue/repair VM can be created.

-The [Azure repair VM feature](/azure/virtual-machines/repair-linux-vm-using-azure-virtual-machine-repair-commands.md) can be used to get a repair VM created, along with a copy of the OS disk attached.
-Then [chroot](/azure/virtual-machines/chroot-environment-linux.md) can be used to get the copy of the OS file systems mounted in the repair VM from which it's possible to:
+The [Azure repair VM command](repair-linux-vm-using-azure-virtual-machine-repair-commands.md) can be used to create a repair VM, along with a copy of the OS disk attached.
+Then [chroot](chroot-environment-linux.md) can be used to get the copy of the OS file systems mounted in the repair VM from which it's possible to:

 * Reinstall or regenerate a missing initramfs.
 * Reinstall the problematic kernel.